America’s Most Unusual Spite Houses

 New Milford, CT 06755

-You shouldn’t be surprised to learn that this five-tiered house is also known as the Wedding Cake House.
-That’s because it does resemble a wedding cake, with five tiers yet without the figurines on top.
-Prior to its completion, owner Jan Pol and his wife had their pregnant adopted daughter taken away by the child welfare department.
+You shouldn’t be surprised that this five-tiered house is also called the Wedding Cake House.
+That’s because it resembles a wedding cake, with five tiers without the figurines on top.
+Before its completion, owner Jan Pol and his wife had their pregnant adopted daughter taken away by the child welfare department.
 What’s more, the Pols were never able to retain custody of their adopted daughter.
-Today, the Cake House has no occupants, but you might be able to take of tour of its interior.
+Today, the Cake House has no occupants, but you might be able to tour its interior.
 Either way, you can find this pyramid-like building in the Gaylordsville neighborhood of New Milford.

 Deerfield Pie House